 Can Crows Live Up To 500 Years?

-If you're being honest, any living animal living for 500 years is rare.
-So, what makes crows unique?
-Crows can only live for about 20 to 50 years!
+No, crows can only live for about 20 to 50 years!
 Living for as long as 500 is a long shot.

 Know This!
 The Quahog Clam is the only animal recorded to have lived for about 500 years, making it the oldest lifeform that ever lived in modern times.